 The Future of HAVEN IAQ Automation

 IFTTT is only the beginning of our automation journey.
-Throughout 2021, Team TZOA is committed to creating a rich automation ecosystem for actioning the air quality in your home.
+Throughout 2021, Team HAVEN is committed to creating a rich automation ecosystem for actioning the air quality in your home.

 Our first objective is to make HAVEN IAQ compatible with the existing smart products inside of a home, such as Wi-Fi connected thermostat.
 Throughout the first half of 2021, we will be releasing a new “Automations” feature inside of the HAVEN IAQ mobile app.
 Homeowners will use the Automations feature to connect HAVEN IAQ to popular smart thermostats other home automation services without leaving the HAVEN IAQ app.

 Our second objective will be to launch a new hardware product that can transform a traditional piece of HVAC equipment into a smart home device.
-We’re calling it The Central Air Controller (CAC), which is a wireless smart relay device installed by your HVAC professional, inside of your HVAC system.
-Once installed, the CAC will respond to IAQ events detected by the CAM and will automatically toggle the appropriate HVAC accessory configured by your HAVEN Pro dealer to improve your Air Quality.
+We’re calling it The Central Air Controller, which is a wireless smart relay device installed by your HVAC professional, inside of your HVAC system.
+Once installed, the Controller will respond to IAQ events detected by the CAM and will automatically toggle the appropriate HVAC accessory configured by your HAVEN Pro dealer to improve your Air Quality.